ligato/docs/docs/user-guide/quickstart.md

 ## Troubleshooting

-The VPP Agent container was started and immediately closed.
+The vpp-agent container was started and immediately closed.

-- The ETCD container is not running.
+- The etcd container is not running.
 Please verify it is running using command `docker ps`.

 The etcdctl command returns "Error:  100: Key not found".

 - The etcdctl API version was not correctly set.
 Check the output of the appropriate environment variable with command `echo $ETCDCTL_API`.
 If the version is not set to "3", change it with `export ETCDCTL_API=3`.

-The cURL or Postman command to access VPP Agent API does not work (connection refused).
+The cURL or Postman command to access vpp-agent API does not work (connection refused).

 - The command starting the docker container exports port 9191 to allow access from the host.
-Make sure that the VPP Agent docker container is started with parameter `-p 9191:9191`.
-Run the `Restart VPP Agent steps`   shown below to modify port numbers.
+Make sure that the vpp-agent docker container is started with parameter `-p 9191:9191`.
+Run the `Restart vpp-agent steps`   shown below to modify port numbers.

 The cURL or Postman command to access VPP-cli does not work (connection refused)

 - The command starting docker container exports port 5002 (the VPP default port) to allow access from the host.
 Make sure that the vpp-agent docker container is started with parameter `-p 5002:5002`.
-Run the `Restart VPP Agent steps` shown below to modify port numbers.
+Run the `Restart vpp-agent steps` shown below to modify port numbers.

-Restart VPP Agent steps:
+Restart vpp-agent steps:

     docker ps -f name=vpp-agent
     docker stop <XX> ; with <XX> equals first to 2 characters of container ID